-The remaining deferred consideration relates to a share-based payment to the former owner of EKF-Diagnostic GmbH, payment of which is subject to an offsetting warranty related claim, the value of which is held in receivables.
-Conclusion of the position has taken longer than anticipated but is expected during this year.
+The remaining deferred consideration of £1.4m (2018: £1.1m) relates to a share-based payment to the former owner of EKF-Diagnostic GmbH, payment of which is subject to an offsetting warranty related claim, the value of which is held in receivables.
+Conclusion of the position has taken longer than anticipated but is expected during 2020.